ovh/docs/pages/platform/kubernetes-k8s/installing-knative/guide.en-au.md

 Read more about [Knative 1.0 features](https://knative.dev/blog/articles/knative-1.0/).

-In this tutorial we are going to install Knative on a freshly created OVHcloud Managed Kubernetes Service cluster and we will deploy an example app using Knative Serving component.
+Knative reached the 1.0 milestone.
+To celebrate this achievement, in this tutorial we are going to install Knative on a freshly created OVHcloud Managed Kubernetes Service cluster and we will deploy an example app using Knative Serving component.
 You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth?onsuccess=https%3A%2F%2Fwww.ovh.com%2Fmanager%2Fpublic-cloud&ovhSubsidiary=au){.external} to reinitialize your cluster before following this tutorial.

 ## Before you begin